-User rates presented in application materials should be combined water and wastewater rates for any applicant that has both centralized systems in place.
+For water and/or sewer projects, user rates presented in application materials should be combined water and wastewater rates for any applicant that has both centralized systems in place.

 Applicants that are below the applicable target rate at time of application, may have a condition(s) placed on a grant award to require the project meet sufficient rates for the amount of funding requested by completion of the project.